 Are craze lines on teeth dangerous?

 Dental enamel is the protective outer layer of our teeth.
-It is the hardest substance that our bodies produce, and it’s the second hardest substance on the entire planet.
-Diamonds are the hardest, and they cut glass.
+It is the hardest substance that our bodies produce, and it’s the second hardest substance on the entire planet behind diamonds.
 So, while enamel is extremely durable, it is not impervious to cracking and staining.

 “Crazing” is the same term used to describe the fine cracks that develop on well used, glazed ceramics.
-You’ve probably seen them on antique dinnerware.
+Antique dinner plates commonly have craze lines.
 Just as these spiderweb like lines don’t often compromise the integrity of a ceramic dish, craze lines in enamel do not usually harm the structural integrity of teeth.

 By attending regular visits with your dentist for checkups and dental cleanings, you won’t have to worry about a cavity developing without your knowledge.
 At every visit, your dentist can evaluate your teeth to determine whether early signs of tooth decay are evident.
 He can treat most topical tooth decay in the same visit.
 Deeper cavities or cracks may necessitate a return visit.

 How to fix the lines on teeth

 Craze lines are very shallow type of crack.
-You shouldn’t worry that you’re a sitting duck for tooth decay or deeper cracks if you notice them on your teeth.
-Craze lines cannot removed without drilling, but they can be treated.
-You have a few options that should be discussed with Dr. Fondriest at your appointment.
-He will provide you with details about each procedure and explain how your unique dentition would likely respond to the treatments.
+They rarely progress to tooth decay or deeper cracks.
+Craze lines cannot be removed without drilling.
+There are three main treatment solutions for treating craze lines.
+Ask your dentist to provide you with details about each procedure and explain how your unique dentition would likely respond to the treatments.
 Understanding how we can correct craze lines will help you make the wisest decision for your situation.

 Tooth whitening is the easiest option for erasing or reducing the appearance of fine lines.
 By simply bleaching the stains in craze lines, the cracks will become much less evident.
 Whitening does not fill the cracks or improve the structural integrity of the affected teeth, of course.